 - Applicants must submit:

-- A portfolio of fifteen (15) images or fifteen (7) minutes of video that represents their current practice, and
+- A portfolio of fifteen (15) images or seven (7) minutes of video that represents their current practice, and

 - An Artist’s Statement.

 - Applicants must agree to the following if chosen: